sytabaresa/kingly/README.md

   in this implementation by the same type, hence they carry the exact operational semantics.
 * A model `M` which is hashmap with a set of properties
 * A set of predicates `C` operating on the model
-* A set of actions/effects `A` which takes a model and gives an updated model
+* A set of actions/effects `A` gathering actions which are computations which take a model and gives an updated model, and may perform side-effects
 * A set of transitions `T` which connects a given state, intent/event, predicate to a action/effect and a resulting state

 As an intent/event occurs, the state machine will move to another state, depending on the specified predicate/guards or